Bli-AIk/Undertale-Changer-Template/PLAN.md

 ### Accessibility
 - [ ] Add narrator
-- [ ] Add color blind filter
+- [ ] Add colorblind filter

-## Others
+## Other Category
 ### Project Localization
-- [x] Merge Chinese and English branches, replacing comment texts through scripts
+- [x] Merge Chinese and English branches, replacing comment text via script

 ### Cleanup and Maintenance
-- [x] Remove unnecessary original textures
+- [x] Remove redundant original artwork textures

 ### Tutorials
 - [ ] New wiki and video tutorials

-## On Hold
+## On Hold Category

 - [ ] Add pixel-perfect post-processing
-- [ ] Introduce online library
+- [ ] Introduce online libraries

 ---

-[^1]: Mainly will add functions such as calculating beats.
+[^1]: Mainly to add features such as calculating the number of beats.
-[^2]: Will attempt to add an option in settings that allows the game to set a low resolution while magnifying the display resolution.
-This is more friendly for lower performance computers.
+[^2]: Will attempt to add an extra option in the settings to allow the game display to be set to a low resolution while enlarging the display resolution.
+This is more friendly for computers with lower performance.
-[^3]: This script will encapsulate all of Unity’s Debug-related functions for calling, which only execute within the editor.
+[^3]: This script will encapsulate all Unity's Debug related functions within it, and these functions will only execute in the editor.
-[^4]: This scene will list all story content, consistent with the game's display method, making proofreading easier.
+[^4]: This scene will list all plot content in a way consistent with the in-game display, making it easier for quick proofreading.
-[^5]: Allowing multiple battles and battles within the game.
+[^5]: That is, allowing multiple battles and multiple combat scenarios within the game.
-[^6]: Localization personnel can provide players localization support in advance by releasing a preview version of CC subtitles during the phase of completed but not officially embedded translations.
+[^6]: Localization personnel can provide localized support to players in advance by releasing a CC subtitle preview version during the translation completion, but not yet formally integrated stage.